Psychtoolbox-3/psychtoolbox-3.github.com/docs/RaspberryPiSetup.md

      On a [RaspberryPi](RaspberryPi) 2 or 3, the dtoverlay parameter should be vc4-kms-v3d instead
      of vc4-fkms-v3d.

-  4. At least on the [RaspberryPi](RaspberryPi) 4 / 400 with current January 2021 editions of
+  4. On the [RaspberryPi](RaspberryPi) 4 / 400 with editions of Raspbian / [RaspberryPi](RaspberryPi) OS older than
-     Raspbian, you should also run [PsychLinuxConfiguration](PsychLinuxConfiguration), [XOrgConfCreator](XOrgConfCreator), and
+     February 2021, you should either update your OS to the latest, and reboot, or run
-     [XOrgConfSelector](XOrgConfSelector) to install a custom xorg.conf file, which will work around
+     [PsychLinuxConfiguration](PsychLinuxConfiguration), [XOrgConfCreator](XOrgConfCreator), and [XOrgConfSelector](XOrgConfSelector) to install a custom
-     a bug in Raspbian.
+     xorg.conf file, which will work around a bug in Raspbian.
 Reboot!
-If the bug is present and this workaround from
+If the bug is
-     step 4 is not applied, Psychtoolbox will complain angrily about "pageflipping
+     present and this workaround from step 4 is not applied, Psychtoolbox will complain
-     not being used for flips", visual stimulation timing will be grossly wrong,
+     angrily about "pageflipping not being used for flips", visual stimulation timing
-     and you will observe massive tearing artifacts, flicker and other stimulus
+     will be grossly wrong, and you will observe massive tearing artifacts, flicker and
-     anomalies.
+     other stimulus anomalies.

   With all setup steps performed propery, and a reboot for good measure, visual
   stimulation should work very well, with robust, trustworthy and sub-millisecond